-to include a predictive element in the computational design of interfaces, and explore multiple scenarios compatible with observed data.
-Such online simulation of human behavior is likely to be a core requirement of any future "intelligent" interactive systems.
+Use of simulations online allows us to include a predictive element in computational design of interfaces, and explore multiple scenarios compatible with observed data.
+Such online simulation of human behaviour is likely to be a core requirement of any future 'intelligent' interactive systems.

 In addition to these practice-focused improvements, simulation can help the scientific process in HCI research.
-The need for formal rigor in the creation of a simulation model, and for controlling and documenting the provenance of data used to calibrate it, makes clear the importance of many of the often poorly described aspects of context in HCI experiments.
+The need for formal rigour in creation of a simulation model, and controlling and documenting the provenance of data used to calibrate it, makes clear the importance of many of the often poorly described aspects of context in HCI experiments.
 A simulation package is also easily shared with other researchers, improving reproducibility.

-Aspects of models that at any given moment in time are poorly justified theoretically, are a poor fit to experimental data, or are highly sensitive to context can be viewed as prompts to the research community about where they need better theories, more complex models, or more data.
+Aspects of models which at any given moment in time are poorly justified theoretically, are a poor fit to experimental data, or which are highly sensitive to context can be viewed as prompts to the research community about where they need better theories, more complex models, or more data.
 This can create a shared awareness of the open problems and challenges, and can help document progress.

-Lord Kelvin said, "When you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind."
-We argue that if we cannot build a generative simulation model that can, to some useful degree, replicate aspects of the complexity and variability of human behavior in a given interaction context, then our knowledge of the expected interaction and its consequences is still of a "meager and unsatisfactory" kind.
-If we have a concrete simulation model with known weaknesses that need improving, however, then at least we know where to begin to develop our theory and acquire more data, to rectify that unsatisfactory state of affairs.
+Lord Kelvin said, "When you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meagre and unsatisfactory kind."
+We argue that if we cannot build a generative simulation model which can, to some useful degree, replicate aspects of the complexity and variability of human behaviour in a given interaction context, then our knowledge of the expected interaction and its consequences, is still of a 'meagre and unsatisfactory' kind.
+However, if we have a concrete simulation model with known weaknesses that need improving, then we at least know where to begin to develop our theory and acquire more data, in order to rectify that 'unsatisfactory state of affairs'.